-Measures Implementation Begins 12 μg/m3 Annual (2012) Cargo Handling Equipment (CHE) Cargo Handling Equipment (CHE) Regulation ongoing MSM Amendments to CHE Regulation (2022 State SIP Strategy measure with commitment) 2026 Beyond MSM

-California's emission controls for Cargo Handling Equipment (CHE) are the most stringent in the nation.
-CARB's Cargo Handling Equipment regulation sets performance standards for newly acquired engines, as well as in-use mobile CHE at ports or intermodal rail yards.
-The CHE regulation also includes performance standards for in-use, mobile CHE at ports or intermodal rail yards in California.
-CARB is anticipated to further increase the stringency of the CHE Regulation by transitioning CHE to zero-emission beginning in 2026.
-As committed to in the 2022 State SIP Strategy, CARB's amendments to the Cargo Handling Equipment Regulation would set in-use requirements for diesel cargo handling equipment at ports and rail yards, including but not limited to: yard trucks (hostlers), rubber-tired gantry cranes, container handlers, and forklifts.
-CARB's control measures are the most stringent in the nation, and the requirements committed will be technology-forcing and the most stringent feasible, including zero-emission requirement; further increases in stringency are not feasible.
-New standards for CHE are dependent on technological developments, and require years of lead time to be developed, certified, manufactured, and implemented; a more accelerated timeline is infeasible.
+Measures Implementation Begins 12 μg/m Annual (2012) Cargo Handling Equipment (CHE) Cargo Handling Equipment (CHE) Regulation ongoing MSM Amendments to CHE Regulation (2022 State SIP Strategy measure with commitment) 2026 Beyond MSM California's emission controls for Cargo Handling Equipment (CHE) are the most stringent in the nation for newly acquired engines, as well as in-use mobile CHE at ports or intermodal rail yards.
+The CHE re or intermodal rail yards in California.
+CARB is anticipated to further increase the stringency of the CHE committed to in the 2022 State SIP Strategy, CARB's amendments to the Cargo Handling Equipment I at ports and rail yards, including but not limited to: yard trucks (hostlers), rubber-tired gantry cranes, co stringent in the nation, and the requirements committed will be technology-forcing and the most stringer stringency are not feasible.
+New standards for CHE are dependent on technological developments, an egulation also includes performance stand Regulation by transitioning CHE to zero- Regulation would set in-use requirements ontainer handlers, and forklifts.
+CARB's co ent feasible, including zero-emission requi ards for in-use, mobile CHE at ports emission beginning in 2026.
+As for diesel cargo handling equipment portrol measures are the most irement; further increases in implemented; a more accelerated timeline is infeasible.

-Commercial Harbor Craft (CHC)

-Commercial Harbor Craft (CHC) Regulation ongoing MSM 2022 Amendments to CHC Regulation MCM 2022 State SIP Strategy measure, adopted May 2022) ongoing MSM
+Commercial Harbor Craft (CHC) Commercial Harbor Craft (CHC) Regulation ongoing MSM 2022 Amendments to CHC Regulation 2022 State SIP Strategy measure, adopted May 2022) ongoing MSM